OWNERSHIP FEE FOR KENTUCKY EV AND HYBRID VEHICLE OWNERS

 An Electric Vehicle is any vehicle that has plug-in charging capability, regardless of whether the vehicle is powered by:

-A Hybrid Vehicle is any vehicle that does not have plug-in charging capability and is powered by a combination of an internal combustion engine and an electric motor.
+A Hybrid Vehicle is any vehicle that does not have plug-in charging capability and is powered by a combination of an internal combustion engine and an electric motor (2024 only).

 An Electric Motorcycle means the same as a "motorcycle" or "motor scooter" as defined in KRS 186.010, that is powered by a: